badabing2005/PixelFlasher/README.md

 If you need support or assistance, please **generate and provide a support file** from within PixelFlasher.
 You can hit that big Support button on the main screen, or select it from the Help menu.
-The generated support.zip file is sanitized (redacted) to keep your sensitive information (username device id ...) private.
+The generated support.zip file is encrypted and optionally sanitized (redacted) to keep your sensitive information (username device id ...) private.

 - If your anti-virus program is telling you that PixelFlasher is a malware, or you are concerned in any way, please check [this post](https://xdaforums.com/t/pixelflasher-a-gui-tool-for-flashing-updating-rooting-managing-pixel-phones.4415453/post-89090938) about false positives.